 If someone is losing weight or gaining weight as a result of their disordered eating behaviors, your comments are fueling the fire.
 Your comments are speaking directly to their eating disorder voice.

-Your comments could be exactly what they needed to hear today to continue down the path of restriction, bingeing, purging, etc.
+Your comments could be exactly what they needed to hear today to continue engaging in disordered eating behaviors.

 How to respond when the comments inevitably occur:

 I've got a 14-page guidebook that is FULL of different examples and ways that you can respond to diet-talk or comments on your body and food.
 To get the full run-down, DOWNLOAD THE GUIDE 👇👇.